perforator-io/perforator-sdk-java/examples/codeless/readme.txt

   #                                                                            #
   # This is an optional property.                                              #
   # Overrides:                                                                 #
-  # - System property name: loadGenerator.slowdown                             #
+  # - System property name: loadGenerator.concurrencyAutoAdjustment            #
-  # - Environment variable name: LOADGENERATOR_SLOWDOWN                        #
+  # - Environment variable name: LOADGENERATOR_CONCURRENCYAUTOADJUSTMENT       #
   ##############################################################################
-  #slowdown: true
+  #concurrencyAutoAdjustment: true

   ##############################################################################
   # All the suites are processed concurrently via multiple thread workers.     #